m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 What we can see is that most of the values are quite cluttered together.
 We do not see the distinct values presented in the synthetic workload.
 Most CPIs range from 2.5 - 4.5.

-Because CPI isn’t that different across applications, it may not be the most instructive metric to inform scheduling decisions.
+Because CPI isn't that different across applications, it may not be the most instructive metric to inform scheduling decisions.

 ![](https://assets.omscs.io/A260F044-D32B-4ADA-8E2C-AE04AE7F0A92.png)